 State Park Programs and Helpful Tips

-Each park offers its own programming, from crafts and nature walks to looking for salamanders, so make sure you before you head out to the park.
-Kids exploration backpacks and are also available at many parks.
-There are also that you can do on your visit.
+Each park offers its own programming, from crafts and nature walks to looking for salamanders, so make sure you check out all there is to do before you head out to the park.
+Kids exploration backpacks and geocaching are also available at many parks.
+There are also self-guided activities that you can do on your visit.

-Here are some helpful tips to plan your family fun at a Virginia State Park: – tips, things to bring and safety; – make sure you are aware before you head out; – how to have a safe visit; – make plans to stay overnight.
+Here are some helpful tips to plan your family fun at a Virginia State Park: Camping with kids – tips, things to bring and safety; Know before you go – make sure you are aware before you head out; Recreate Responsibly – how to have a safe visit; Reservations – make plans to stay overnight.
 Park rangers and staff are happy to answer questions.
 We can’t wait to see you!

 For more information on Virginia State Parks, here’s Vacation Idea’s top 25.
 Want free admission to your favorite Virginia State Park?
 Stop by your local library and check out a Nature Back Pack.
 You’ll find guides, maps, nets, and more – along with a free parking pass.